AdmiralCloud/ac-ping-connector/README.md

 # AdmiralCloud Ping Connector
 The ac-ping-connector launches a simple HTTP server on a given port so uptime services can ping your service.

+# Breaking change version 1
+The function still behaves the same way in terms of functionality: it starts a server and logs an error if one occurs.

+The difference is that it now allows for better error handling and can be used with async/await syntax, which can make your code more readable and easier to reason about.

 # Installation
 ```